lurumad/legacy-testing-kata-java/README.md

 legacy-testing-kata-java
 ========================

 A legacy codebase that resist a bit testing.
+The code defines a bot for determining and publishing a price proposal for a blog based on market data and a specified mode of operation.

 First try to run it.